greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/secure-offline-environment_1_1.md

 ---
-title: "Secure Offline Environment Working Group"
+title: Secure Offline Environment Working Group
-description: "The Secure Offline Environment Working Group allows mirroring or downloading of all the needed information for an offline use."
+description: The Secure Offline Environment Working Group allows mirroring or downloading of all the needed information for an offline use.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/secure-offline-environment_1_1/
+linkTitle: Secure Offline Environment Working Group
+type: docs
 ---

 ## Attributes